haoshengwu/pex2024/_posts/2024-08-01-Installation.md

 ***
 ### Step8: Final step
-If everything go well, in the browser you can see as the following picture.
-All of our hand-on sessions are based the jupyter nootbook.<br>
+If everything goes well, in the browser you can see as the following picture.
+All of our hand-on sessions are based on the jupyter notebook.<br>
 ![mac_step8](/pex2024/assets/mac_step8.png){: style="width: 100%;" }